 Behavioral biometric analysis takes a different route by focusing on how a person interacts with a device, not just what they look like.
 This method involves monitoring unique patterns in user behavior, such as typing rhythm, mouse movements, or even the way someone holds their phone.
 Over time, the system builds a unique profile for each user based on these distinct mannerisms.
 While not typically used for a one-time age check, it’s a powerful tool for continuous authentication and fraud detection.
 It helps verify identity by establishing a behavioral signature that is incredibly difficult for a bot or an imposter to replicate, adding another layer of security to user accounts.

-Common GDPR Compliance Challenges to Expect
+Common GDPR Compliance Challenges (and How to Solve Them)

 Navigating GDPR for liveness detection isn’t always straightforward.
 While protecting user data is the clear goal, the practical application can be complex.
 You’re not just implementing new technology; you’re handling some of the most sensitive personal data that exists.
 The biggest hurdles often appear in the details of how you define the data you’re collecting, how much you actually need, and who you trust to help process it.
 Let’s break down the three most common challenges you’ll likely face.